crispgithubs/Gamezone-insights-/README.md

 https://github.com/crispgithubs/Gamezone-insights-/commit/9960bf617cad5110b2d6be540730db1dd1a8dd9c

 ##Presentation sample
-  The presentation created for the gamezone teams walk through the insights and recommendation above and be found https://github.com/crispgithubs/Gamezone-insights-/blob/main/Finance%20Division.pdf    Some
+  The presentation created for the gamezone teams walk through the insights and recommendation above and be found https://github.com/crispgithubs/Gamezone-insights-/blob/main/Finance%20Division.pdf    Some extracts are presented below for easy viewing.